MuffinMario/Old-Darkorbit-Project-2009-Cpp/README.md

 - Gate jumping
 - Position dependent UI changes
 - Working Server-Sided MovementManager (an a-little-bit-more-detailed version of the problems should exist in "MovementManager.h")
-- Semi thread-safe environment
-- Fully functional NPC behaviour, except Cubikon/Protegit and no bosses/ubers!
+- Fully functional NPC behaviour, except Cubikon/Protegit and no bosses/ubers, and escapes!
+- PvP
+- Some extras

 ## What needs to be implemented sooner or later (ToDo)
 - Configurations